Are There 4-Week Medical Assistant Programs?

 - Other clinical and administrative duties

-The demand for medical assistants is substantial, with the BLS estimating that employment of medical assistants will grow by 14% over the next 10 years, a rate faster than the average for other professions.
+The demand for medical assistants is substantial.
+The BLS estimates that employment of medical assistants will grow by 14% over the next 10 years, faster than the average for other professions.